nick-greenwood/have-a-go-week/README.md

 	}
 }
 ```
-## Exercise Two
+## Exercise Two - FizzBuzz
 ### The exercise
 Fix the below code so that you have built a FizzBuzz game.
+Rules: https://en.wikipedia.org/wiki/Fizz_buzz
 ### Expected output
 ```
 Say: 1.
 Speak: 1